biolink/biolink-model/docs/index.md

     * [affects mutation rate of](affects_mutation_rate_of.md) - holds between a molecular entity and a genomic entity where the action or effect of the molecular entity impacts the rate of mutation of the genomic entity within a system of interest
        * [decreases mutation rate of](decreases_mutation_rate_of.md) - holds between a molecular entity and a genomic entity where the action or effect of the molecular entity decreases the rate of mutation of the genomic entity within a system of interest
        * [increases mutation rate of](increases_mutation_rate_of.md) - holds between a molecular entity and a genomic entity where the action or effect of the molecular entity increases the rate of mutation of the genomic entity within a system of interest
-    * [affects response to](affects_response_to.md) - holds between two molecular entities where the action or effect of one impacts the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine, biological or pathological process) to the other
+    * [affects response to](affects_response_to.md) - holds between two molecular entities where the action or effect of one impacts the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine mixin, biological or pathological process) to the other
-       * [decreases response to](decreases_response_to.md) - holds between two molecular entities where the action or effect of one decreases the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine, biological or pathological process) to the other
+       * [decreases response to](decreases_response_to.md) - holds between two molecular entities where the action or effect of one decreases the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine mixin, biological or pathological process) to the other
-       * [increases response to](increases_response_to.md) - holds between two molecular entities where the action or effect of one increases the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine, biological or pathological process) to the other
+       * [increases response to](increases_response_to.md) - holds between two molecular entities where the action or effect of one increases the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine mixin, biological or pathological process) to the other
     * [affects secretion of](affects_secretion_of.md) - holds between two molecular entities where the action or effect of one impacts the rate of secretion of the other out of a cell, gland, or organ
        * [decreases secretion of](decreases_secretion_of.md) - holds between two molecular entities where the action or effect of one decreases the rate of secretion of the other out of a cell, gland, or organ
        * [increases secretion of](increases_secretion_of.md) - holds between two molecular entities where the action or effect of one increases the rate of secretion of the other out of a cell, gland, or organ